-The power outlet is located on the right rear of the appliance on the front of the junction box.
+The power outlet is located behind the control box on the back of the appliance, lower left corner.
 Check the wall receptacle for 120 volt, 60 Hz (standard current).
 Make sure the outlet is grounded and has the correct polarity.
 A good surge protector is recommended.
-When operating with a generator you need a least 600 watts of power, or with an inverter at least 800 watts of power available for the appliance during the start cycle.